mackaronina/nekoslovach-bot/README.md

   messages.
 The generated news consists of a title and text.
 After generation, the user can post the news to the channel using the check mark button
 * Generating a poll for each news item.
 The poll consists of a question and two answer options
+* Sending posts from users to admins for review before posting
 * Automatic posting to the channel every N hours.
 The topic of the news and the poll are selected randomly from the list of hashtags
 * Generating responses to comments in a channel.
 Unfortunately, the bot cannot support a meaningful dialogue